The galaxy counterpart and environment of the dusty Damped Lyman-alpha Absorber at z=2.226 towards Q1218+0832: Discussion

-Where is then the galaxy counterpart of the DLA towards Q\,1218$+$0832?
+The galaxy counterpart of the DLA towards Q\,1218$+$0832 remains undetected.
 There is nothing seen in narrow-band imaging (albeit shallow) and nothing in the HST image at impact parameters $0.3<b<5$ arcsec (corresponding to about 2.5 -- 40 kpc).
 Both from the modelling and from the observed sample in \citet{Krogager2020}, we expect the counterpart of the DLA towards Q\,1218$+$0832 to be located at a small impact parameter - due to its very large \ion{H}{i} column density.
 The presence of \ion{C}{i} and CO absorption also supports a small impact parameter \citep{KrogagerNoterdaeme2020}, but we do note that cold gas was also detected in the $z=2.583$ DLA towards Q\,0918$+$1636 that is located at an impact parameter of 2.0 arcsec (16 kpc).
-The galaxy is not a strong Lyman-$\alpha$ emitter -- otherwise, it would have shown up both in the long-slit spectroscopy presented in paper I and in the narrow-band imaging presented here.
-The most promising outlook for detecting the galaxy is either through near-IR spectroscopy, which would allow the detection of H$\alpha$ or [\ion{O}{iii}] emission as for the DLAs towards Q\,0918$+$1636 \citep[][neither of which are bright in Lyman-$\alpha$ emission]{Fynbo2013}, or with ALMA where the galaxy could show up in CO-emission as in the case of J2225$+$0527 \citep{Kanekar2020}, which is detected in CO(3-2) emission at an impact parameter of 5.6 kpc.
+The galaxy is not a strong Lyman-$\alpha$ emitter; otherwise, it would have shown up both in the long-slit spectroscopy presented in paper I and in the narrow-band imaging presented here.
+The most promising outlook for detecting the galaxy is either through near-infrared spectroscopy, which would allow the detection of H$\alpha$ or [\ion{O}{iii}] emission as for the DLAs towards Q\,0918$+$1636 \citep[][neither of which are bright in Lyman-$\alpha$ emission]{Fynbo2013}, or with the Atacama Large Millimeter/submillimeter Array (ALMA) where the galaxy could show up in CO emission as in the case of J2225$+$0527 \citep{Kanekar2020}, which is detected in CO(3-2) emission at an impact parameter of 5.6 kpc.

 It is interesting that the quasar is completely absent in the narrow-band imaging.
 We can use this to draw conclusions about the transverse size of the DLA.
-If there really is no emission detectable with the NB391\_7 filter, the DLA must cover not only the quasar Broad Line Region but also the quasar host galaxy (assuming that the host has emission at 1090 {\AA}, which is the wavelength probed by the NB391\_7 filter at the redshift of Q\,1218$+$0832).
+If there really is no emission detectable with the NB391\_7 filter, the DLA must cover not only the quasar broad line region but also the quasar host galaxy (assuming that the host has emission at 1090 {\AA}, which is the wavelength probed by the NB391\_7 filter at the redshift of Q\,1218$+$0832).
 Of course, we need deeper imaging to infer if this is indeed the case.